-The Volunteer Center at Davenport University offers a wide variety of opportunities for student to become engaged in the community.
-From one day service events to long-term volunteer commitments, the opportunities offered by the Volunteer Center allow students to donate as much time and effort as they can afford.
+The Volunteer Center at Davenport University offers a wide variety of opportunities for students to become engaged in the community.
+From one-day service events to long-term volunteer commitments, the opportunities offered by the Volunteer Center allow students to donate as much time and effort as they can afford.
 Ongoing volunteer programs include the HEROES program, in which DU students mentor local middle school students one hour a week, and Alternative Spring Break, in which DU students travel to a community in need to tackle a specific social issue such as poverty.
 For a full list of programs and events, visit the Volunteer Center Website!

-$5 for adults, $3 for non DU students and 12 & Under are Free.
+$5 for adults, $3 for non-DU students and 12 & Under are Free.